Ditching disposables: Single-use Foodware

 Project Background

-In response to concerns over increases in plastic pollution and to the federal government’s decision to ban single-use plastic items by 2021, the City of Toronto has focused on reducing plastic waste as part of its Long-Term Waste Management Strategy.
-The City of Toronto has also approved the Single-Use and Takeaway Items Reduction Strategy – Voluntary Measures Program in May 2021 to reduce the use and disposal of single-use and takeaway items regardless of the material type and the waste stream in which they are currently managed.
+In response to concerns over increases in plastic pollution and to the federal government’s decision to ban some single-use plastic items by 2023, the City of Toronto has focused on reducing plastic waste as part of its Long-Term Waste Management Strategy.
+The City of Toronto has also approved the Single-Use and Takeaway Items Reduction Strategy use and takeaway items regardless of the material type and the waste stream in which they are currently managed.

 In anticipation of policy changes, and to increase sustainability, several restaurant-style businesses within the City of Toronto have considered or implemented programs to reduce their plastic footprint.
 This includes reducing the use of single-use plastics, which is sometimes facilitated by enabling reusable alternatives.

-We are working with Toronto Environmental Alliance, a not-for-profit organization, to identify the challenges and opportunities associated with implementing reusables programs in local businesses within the City of Toronto.
+Since 2021, we are working with Toronto Environmental Alliance, a not-for-profit organization, to identify the challenges and opportunities associated with implementing reusable programs in local businesses within the City of Toronto.

 This project aims to: